Patrick-6/genmc/README.md

 		src/Execution.cpp
 		src/ExternalFunctions.cpp

-Additionally, the files within the `include` directory are licensed under their own licenses.

-Please see the respective header for more information on a specific file's license.
+Also note that the `include` and `tests` directories contain files that are copied from other codebases.
+Please inspect the source code for more information on the license of the respective files.

 <a name="contact">Contact</a>